duong-dsg/mewo_project/docs/index.rst

-.. sample_project documentation master file, created by sphinx-quickstart on Mon Jan 13 15:09:19 2025.
+.. mewo_project documentation master file, created by sphinx-quickstart on Mon Jan 13 15:09:19 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-sample_project documentation
+mewo_project documentation
 ============================

 Add your content using ``reStructuredText`` syntax.
 See the